jen3ten/word-frequency/README.md

 An apostrophe typically represents a possessive ("Alice's" or "girl's") or contraction ("he'll" is a contraction of "he will") and exist within a word.
 Apostrophes cannot be used as a split delimiter because it will create non-sense words.
 Many contractions exist in the stop word list, and will be removed with the stop words.
 Any remaining apostrophes will be removed later.

+- ### Remove Apostrophes

+Single apostrophes, leading and trailing apostrophes, possessives, and some contractions were removed based on the use and position of the apostrophe within the word.

 - ### Add Words and Frequency to Dictionary

 Iterate through the array of words and add the words to a dictionary.
 The string word is the 'key' and the integer count of the word's frequency is the 'value'.
 This process creates a collection of non-duplicated words and their frequency.